Soviet–Afghan War: Soviet deployment, 1979

-Red Army intervention and Palace coup
+Soviet invasion and palace coup

-On 31 October 1979, Soviet informants under orders from the inner circle of advisors under Soviet General Secretary Leonid Brezhnev relayed information to the Afghan Armed Forces for them to undergo maintenance cycles for their tanks and other crucial equipment.
+On 31 October 1979, Soviet informants under orders from the inner circle of advisors around Soviet General Secretary Leonid Brezhnev relayed information to the Afghan Armed Forces for them to undergo maintenance cycles for their tanks and other crucial equipment.
 Meanwhile, telecommunications links to areas outside of Kabul were severed, isolating the capital.

-With a deteriorating security situation, large numbers of Soviet Airborne Forces joined stationed ground troops and began to land in Kabul on 25 December.
+The Soviet 40th Army launched its initial incursion into Afghanistan on 25 December under the pretext of extending "international aid" to its puppet Democratic Republic of Afghanistan.
+On 25 December, Soviet Defence Minister Dmitry Ustinov issued an official order, stating that "[t]he state frontier of the Democratic Republic of Afghanistan is to be crossed on the ground and in the air by forces of the 40th Army and the Air Force at 15:00 hrs on 25 December".
+This was the formal beginning of the Soviet invasion of Afghanistan.
+Subsequently, on 27 December, Soviet troops arrived at Kabul International Airport, causing a stir among the city's residents.

 Simultaneously, Amin moved the offices of the General Secretary to the Tajbeg Palace, believing this location to be more secure from possible threats.
 According to Colonel General Tukharinov and Merimsky, Amin was fully informed of the military movements, having requested Soviet military assistance to northern Afghanistan on 17 December.
 His brother and General Dmitry Chiangov met with the commander of the 40th Army before Soviet troops entered the country, to work out initial routes and locations for Soviet troops.

 On 27 December 1979, 700 Soviet troops dressed in Afghan uniforms, including KGB and GRU special forces officers from the Alpha Group and Zenith Group, occupied major governmental, military and media buildings in Kabul, including their primary target, the Tajbeg Palace.
 The operation began at 19:00, when the KGB-led Soviet Zenith Group destroyed Kabul's communications hub, paralyzing Afghan military command.
-At 19:15, the assault on Tajbeg Palace began; as planned, General Secretary Hafizullah Amin was killed.
-Simultaneously, other objectives were occupied (e.g., the Ministry of Interior at 19:15).
+At 19:15, Operation Storm-333, the assault on Tajbeg Palace began; as planned, General Secretary Hafizullah Amin was assassinated.
+Simultaneously, other key buildings were occupied (e.g., the Ministry of Interior Affairs at 19:15).
 The operation was fully complete by the morning of 28 December 1979.